roeegro/SwimFix/MaintenanceGuide_new.md

 ### Data_Extractor Module
 This module is the first level in data extraction.
 Its goal is to extract basic information about body parts coordinates and then process them.
-Since the system analyses rowing swimming style the body parts detected are: nose,neck,right shoulder, right elbow, right wrist, left shoulder, left elbow, and left wrist.
+Since the system analyses rowing swimming style the body parts detected are: nose,neck,right shoulder, right elbow, right wrist, left shoulder, left elbow, and left wrist (indexed by points 0-7).
+In addition, the process finds vectors defined by the points in the skeleton and their directions are defined by the arrows in the figure below.
+We also

 <p align="center">